Earth Notes: On Office Comfort and Energy EfficiencyAuto-updated 2023-12-01.

 - Clear obstructions around radiators and other heat sources.
 Allow them to work efficiently.

 You know what makes building managers cry?
 Electric space heaters plugged in under desks.
 For a start, they might overload circuits only meant for computers.
 Think of low-power 'UPS' circuits meant to stay running though a power cut.
 Yes, I've seen it happen.
 But they are also a fire-hazard and inefficient.
 Try and find another solution.
 Something as simple as a raised footrest if the floor is cold!

 - A small fan (and lighter clothing) may maximise comfort without boiling any penguins...

-- Make sure that you are not heating a room with open windows and doors; you may be wasting half your building's energy and exposing yourself to unnecessary air pollution from outside.
+- Make sure that you are not air-conditioning a room with open windows and doors.
+You may be wasting half your building's energy.
+And exposing yourself to air pollution from outside.

 - Whenever replacing equipment such as photocopiers, PCs, monitors, laptops, etc, go for the most efficient that you can afford.
 Also make sure that the new gear has good low-power automatic standby modes.
 Then you don't have to remember to manually turn things off when no one is using them.